mikeger/blog/presentations/mapbox/presentation.md

 # Indefinite hang: AQS

-Coincidentally, at the same time, we've introduced the Hang Rate to the AQS score...
+Coincidentally, at the same time, we introduced the Hang Rate to the AQS score...
 And our app was the worst in the whole Delivery Hero 😳

 ---